MRdevX/mrashidi.me/README.md

 # mrashidi.me

-A modern, cyberpunk-inspired personal portfolio website showcasing my work as a Backend Engineer.
-As a software engineer with a strong backend focus, this is my hobby project born from curiosity about frontend development and Next.js.
-I wanted to build my own interactive website to showcase my projects and skills while exploring modern web development practices.
-The site features an interactive terminal, real-time GitHub integration, advanced project filtering, and comprehensive blog integration.
+A modern, cyberpunk-inspired personal portfolio website showcasing my work as a Software Engineer.
+Built with Next.js 15, TypeScript, and Tailwind CSS, featuring an interactive terminal, real-time GitHub integration, advanced project filtering, and comprehensive blog integration.

 > **Note**: This is my personal website and is not intended to be used as a template.
 The code is shared for transparency and demonstration of my work, but all rights are reserved.

-> **Contributions Welcome**: As a backend engineer exploring frontend development, I welcome contributions from frontend engineers!
-I'm open to new ideas, improvements, and suggestions to make this project better.
-Feel free to open issues or submit pull requests.

 ## 🚀 Features